LDAWG-a11y/a11yWebApp/src/guides/guide-5.md

 ---
-title: "The fifth guide"
+title: The fifth guide
-summary: "A super useful guide about doing that thing that makes the other thing accessible to everybody"
+summary: A super useful guide about doing that thing that makes the other thing accessible to everybody
+author: jbloggs
 date: 2022-09-06
-author: jbloggs
 tags:
+  - Alt Text
   - HTML
-  - Alt Text
   - Images
   - WCAG
 ---